alexcrooks/cpsc304/README.md

 To check if you have these, you can usually test with `name --version` or `name -v`, where name is one of the strings below (e.g. `mysql`).

-make
-mysql
-node
-npm
-grunt
-bower
-ruby
-compass
+make mysql node npm grunt bower ruby compass

+## Credits

+Lynsey Haynes
+12686119
+a4h8
+lynseyahaynes@gmail.com

+Alex Crooks
+34144121
+v4o8
+alex@alexcrooks.com

+Jonathan Kwok
+31933120
+l7p8
+jonafunkwok@gmail.com